-New Mirages come with known-icing certification and a Bendix/King RDR-2000 color weather radar, complete with vertical profiling capability.
+Newer Mirages, as in the ones produced in the mid 90’s, come with known-icing certification and a Bendix/King RDR-2000 color weather radar, complete with vertical profiling capability.
 Add lightning detection equipment and you've got a fighting chance at dealing with most adverse weather.

 Bleed air from the Mirage's twin Garrett AirResearch turbochargers lets you fly at sea-level cabin altitudes up to 13,000 feet; at the airplane's maximum operating altitude, a 5.5-pounds per square inch pressure differential keeps cabin altitudes at 8,000 feet.

 Then there are the aesthetic, ergonomic, and tactile aspects of the airplane.
 Leather seats, a relatively wide cabin, and inflatable lumbar support for the pilot and copilot seats make for a very comfortable ride.
 And its handling qualities are admirable.
 Control forces are light in all axes — surprisingly so in the roll axis, given the 43-foot-long wing span.
 There is a proclivity to yaw in turbulence, and this is no doubt because of the interactive effects of the wings' high aspect ratios and the longitudinal short coupling.
 This is where the yaw damper comes in handy.